kbidzhiev/kbidzhiev/Docker/Docker5.md

 ```bash
 docker run --rm -p 8888:8888 myjupyter:1.0
 ```
-what is `-p 8888:8888`?
+We already know that `--rm` removes the container after usae.
+What is `-p 8888:8888`?
 Jupyter notebooks usually are designed as a webpages that you can run on your local computer.
 The address of that webpage is `8888` by default, which is reflected in the second part `:8888` and also in the dockerfile `EXPOSE 8888`.
 The container says "if you want to use me as a web server, I'm accessible with the address `8888`".
 The first part of `8888:` is saying which address of our computer we use to connect to the `myjupyter:1.0` container.
 All together it read "port connect_with:connect_to" `-p 8888:8888`.
 It's not necessary to use `8888:` it might be occupied by other service.
 So you can change it to any other number.
 I personally change it to `8889:` or `10000:`.

 After executing the command above you should get
 ![run_jupyter](./connecting.jpg)